garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 ## Concept
 This is a 3D printer Toolead board intended to print in a "high temperature" exclosure.
 80C is the target limit.
 This is hot for consumer pastics (Nylon, PA) but not hot for industrial plastics (PEEK & PEI - 90  to 140C).
 This should provide good conditions for printing the new PPA based filaments.

 Because of the chamber temperature the 2 main parts that are most susceptible to heat are kept out of the chamber: the heater MOSFET and the stepper driver.
-The board features passthrough ports for these items to make connections easier.

 ## Features